You are here

 - Regular self-monitoring for the safety of our tenants

 There are regular inspections of the properties.
 Once a year, a large proportion of employees gather to do what is known as a Night Run.
 This involves in-depth inspections of the properties to investigate how they are running at night.
-Before summer we also gather all coworkers for a joint cleaning day in and around our properties.

 Security and well-being in the property portfolio